alexKleider/phInfo/README.md

         Only the second (P2 SSH) option is relevant to us.
-        P1 Camera      Enable/Disable connection to the Raspberry Pi Camera P2 SSH         Enable/Disable remote command line access to your Pi using SSH Be sure to enable SSH
+        P1 Camera      Enable/Disable connection to the Raspberry Pi Camera P2 SSH         Enable/Disable remote command line access to your Pi using SSH Be sure SSH is enabled.
         P3 VNC         Enable/Disable graphical remote access to your Pi using RealVNC P4 SPI         Enable/Disable automatic loading of SPI kernel module P5 I2C         Enable/Disable automatic loading of I2C kernel module